IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/creative_process.md

 # Creative Process Annotated Bibliography & Video Documentary

-Working in groups of two, you will research, analyze, evaluate, and finally communicate the research &amp; design processes of a creator from a discipline of your team’s choice.
+Working in groups of two, you will research, analyze, evaluate, and communicate the research &amp; design processes of a creator from a discipline of your team’s choice.
 The final form of this research project will be an annotated bibliography and video documentary of 1 to 3 minutes in length.

 Possible Choices (but not limited to):